digital-sustainability-lab/angular-workshop-theory/slides/presentation/content/02-routing.md

 ></a>
 ```

-- über Angular Router in Methoden in Component Files
+- über Angular Router in Methoden in `.ts` Files der Komponenten

 ```html
 <button (click)="navigateWithCustomBehavior(id)">navigate by id</button>